-When I asked the Inbound.org community about what website optimization mistakes they disliked, there was overwhelming consensus that auto playing music and videos suck.
-Chimes and other miscellaneous noise came in a close second.
+When I asked the Inbound.org community about what website optimization mistakes they disliked, there was an overwhelming consensus that auto-playing music and videos suck.
+Chimes and other miscellaneous noises came in a close second.

 #1) I echo Zack and Alex about anything that makes a noise.
 There’s nothing that will get me to close a tab faster than that.
 My interest will hold through an instant popup, but play me any sound on your site and I will have forgotten that I was ever interested in the first place.
 Notable culprits:

 - Song that plays in the background

 - Chat box that dings, chirps, or beeps to get your attention

 - Audio sound byte of someone’s voice

 There are no words to describe how much I hate a website that plays sound when I didn’t ask it to.